datanav/docs/technical/zendesk-webcrm.rst

      - "string"

-Zendesk Users to Webcrm Users
+Zendesk Users to WebCRM Users
 -----------------------------
-When a Zendesk User is of type Agent, it  will be synchronized with a Webcrm Users.
+When a Zendesk User is of type Agent, it  will be synchronized with a WebCRM Users.

-Once a link between a Zendesk Users and a Webcrm Users is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Zendesk Users and a WebCRM Users is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zendesk Users and a Webcrm Users:
+The following properties are synchronized between a Zendesk Users and a WebCRM Users:

 .. list-table::
    :header-rows: 1

    * - Zendesk Users Property
-     - Webcrm Users Property
+     - WebCRM Users Property
-     - Webcrm Data Type
+     - WebCRM Data Type